flyingtext/spacetime/README.md

 - `BABEL_DEFAULT_LOCALE` – default locale for translations.
 - `LANGUAGES` – comma-separated list of supported languages.
 - `BABEL_TRANSLATION_DIRECTORIES` – path to translation files.
+- `HOST` – hostname or IP address for the server.
+- `PORT` – port for the server.

 Example `.env`: